 Was the book written to scare people into being careful around demons, maybe?

-But in fact, the Taint isn’t actually all that dangerous?
+But in fact, the Taint isn’t all that dangerous?

 Yes… I suppose it could be something like that.

 I gently poke my foot with a finger.
 It’s vaguely numb, more uncomfortable than painful.
-It feels faintly cold as well, as if the heat has escaped from my leg in fear of the poison.
-I’ll probably need some kind of medical treatment at some point, but for now, it seems I’m safe.
+It feels faintly cold, as well, as if the heat has escaped from my leg in fear of the poison.
+I’ll probably need some medical treatment at some point, but for now, it seems I’m safe.

 I breathe a sigh of relief.

-I really thought I was a goner, this time.
+I thought I was a goner, this time.

 I grasp the hem of my dress and rip out a piece of it – it takes quite some effort for me to achieve that – which I use to clean the wound on my foot.
 I use yet another piece to wrap around it and protect it.
 I also treat the injuries on my chest as best I can.